Is Tangkahan Elephant Sanctuary in Sumatra Indonesia a True and Ethical Sanctuary

 We often get asked what our most unforgettable adventure has been.
 Jungle trekking in Bukit Lawang and coming face-to-face with orangutans in their wild habitat is an experience we will never forget.

 Not only was it incredibly memorable, it is also 100% ethical.
-Make sure you read our Jungle Trekking in Bukit Lawang Guide to find out why this experience tops our list.
+Make sure you read our Jungle Trekking in Bukit Lawang guide to find out why this experience tops our list.

 Thank You For Reading